User Feedback: Top Tips for Product Developers

 1. Positive feedback

-However, we need to ask ourselves: is this feedback really useful?
+However, we need to ask ourselves: Is this feedback really useful?

 It helps our brand's reputation, validates our decisions, and simply makes us feel good.

-2. Constructive feedback
+2. Neutral feedback

 This is where the magic happens.
 If you pay close attention to this type of feedback, you’ll get amazing insights.